 ||Before the Mojave Road as we

-know it was created, the earliest wagon route west went south from Marl
+know it was created, the earliest wagon route to the west west went due south from Marl

-Springs, instead of northwest.
-It crossed a valley and then went over
+Springs, instead of northwest, as it does now.
+It then crossed a large valley (now occupied by Kelbaker Road) and then went over

-Rocky Ridge, through Jackass Canyon, and west across what is now known
+Rocky Ridge, through Jackass Canyon, and almost due west across the wide, flat expanse, which is now known

 as Devil's Playground.
 This route

-was abandoned around 1859 due to harsh terrain on Rocky Ridge and deep
+was abandoned around 1859 due to harsh, rocky terrain on Rocky Ridge and deep

 MojaveRd3MarlSouth Page 4.
 GPS: 35.079913,-115.842572